Increases the number of days a charitable organization may offer bingo, from 10 to 16 a month.

 NH launched eight instant online lottery games in September.
 The games can only be played within NH by individuals aged 18 or older, who must register in order to participate.

 A U.S. Supreme Court case struck down a federal ban on sports betting, paving the way for states to legalize the practice.
-Sen. Lou D'Allesandro has stated that he will be submitting a bill to that effect in 2019.
+Rep. Timothy Lang has proposed a bill that would create a system within the Lottery Commission for sports betting in New Hampshire.

 CONTACT ELECTED OFFICIALS »